 Belarus is home to some 140 nationalities and ethnic groups.
 They have preserved their national identity, honor traditions and pass them on to next generations, thus enriching the Belarusian culture.
 There are more than 200 national cultural public organizations in the country.
 Belarus warmly welcomes everyone who comes in peace.
 The government guarantees support to every citizen who wants to preserve and develop their culture, ethnic awareness and national identity.
 Belarus has become home to people of not only different ethnicities but also of different religions.
 Christians, Jews, Muslims treat each other with respect, honor religious holidays and holy sites.
 For centuries, they have been living side by side in peace, concord and mutual understanding.
 Interethnic, ethnocultural, and interfaith harmony and tolerance have become Belarus’ signature feature.
 Prayer for Belarus in All Saints Church, Budslau Fest, the opening of the Cathedral Mosque in Minsk, the Festival of National Cultures in Grodno are just some of the initiatives Belarus has launched to bring peoples and cultures together.
 They demonstrate respect for the glorious deeds of the ancestors who left a rich intangible legacy to humanity.

 State Flag Square in Minsk is a venue with the status of a state symbol.
 The flag of almost 100m² big flies proudly some 70m above the square.
 Thanks to an elaborate lighting design, the flagstaff serves as the city’s lighthouse.
 A new tradition was born with the official inauguration of the square on 2 July 2013.
 The best representatives of the country’s scientific, cultural and sports communities swear an oath of allegiance to the State Flag here.
 The square hosts official ceremonies to welcome Minsk schoolchildren into the ranks of the Belarusian Pioneer Organization and the BRSM Youth Union.
 Graduates of the Academy of the Internal Affairs Ministry receive diplomas here.
 Young people attend ceremonies in State Flag Square to be granted the right to be called cadets, while border guards take an oath of allegiance to the people of Belarus.
 State Flag Square is on the country’s list of most visited places.
-It welcomes the biggest number of visitors on the second Sunday of May when the country celebrates the Day of the State Emblem and the State Flag of Belarus.
+It welcomes the biggest number of visitors on the second Sunday of May when the country celebrates the Day of the State Emblem, the State Flag and the State Anthem of the Republic of Belarus.